10 Hiding Spots Burglars Always Look First

 Under the Mattress

 A thief might rummage through your entire closet—pockets and all—looking for cash or other valuables.
 If you do decide to store valuables in your closet, leave them in a box purposely mislabeled with a boring name (think: “college textbooks 1980” or “baby clothes”) to keep sticky fingers out, suggests McGoey.
-Don’t miss these 12 awesome closet storage hacks.
+If you’re going away for a while, then try these fool proof methods to trick burglars into thinking you’re at home.

 While burglars are in your bedroom, a jewelry box on top of the dresser is a hot commodity.
 Even if you don’t store your jewelry in plain sight, a thief will probably hunt around in dresser drawers for a shoebox or other unique box that could be filled with watches, jewels, and other valuables, says Robert Siciliano, CSP, security analyst with Hotspot Shield.
 Instead of putting your high-value belongings in an obvious box, ball them up in a sock, he suggests.
 Pick a pair with a bright pattern that will stand out to you but won’t look fishy to a crook.